hueyjj/redux-example/README.md

 npm start
 ```

+If a page doesn't not automatically open up in your default web browser, try to manually navigate to the page.
+- Open a web browser
+- Enter localhost:3000 into your address field

-There should be some number and two buttons which as a whole represents a counter.
+There should be some number and two buttons which as a whole represents a counter that'll show up.

 ![counter](https://raw.githubusercontent.com/hueyjj/redux-example/master/screenshots/counter.PNG)